 - High on the Hog is a fascinating, inspiring, and drool-inducing look at how African-American cuisine transformed America.
 Emily and her husband devoured all four episodes in a week.
 (Available on Netflix!)

 If you'd like to, please share any favorite resources around Black history and joy that have inspired you or taught you something in the comments below.
 Let's learn from each other!
 Wishing a happy Juneteenth to the Black members of this community, especially!

 P.S.
-One more fun way to celebrate - this fun commemorative sticker pack from our friend Oh Happy Dani!
+One more fun way to celebrate - nabbing something from Tabitha Brown's colorful collection at Target!